hopchouinard/Claraforge/README.md

 ## 🧠 Core Philosophy: Collaboration, Not Dictation

 Traditional AI interaction treats artificial intelligence as a glorified search engine or autocomplete tool.
-Claraverse fundamentally rejects this approach.
+Claraforge fundamentally rejects this approach.
 Instead, it embraces AI as:

 - **A Thinking Partner**: Capable of challenging assumptions and offering alternative perspectives
 - **A Creative Collaborator**: Engaging in iterative ideation and refinement